How To Update WordPress Themes

 WordPress automatically updates all of the selected themes …

 Congratulations!
-Now you know how to update your themes in your admin dashboard.
+Now you know how to update your themes from the WP dashboard.